10 Paid Internships for High School Students in California

 Eligibility: High school sophomores, juniors, and seniors legally authorized to work in the U.S.Â

 The Los Angeles Times High School Insider Internship is a great opportunity for aspiring student journalists.
-This seven-week paid internship is designed for high school students who are passionate about journalism and storytelling.
-As a High School Insider intern, you’ll work on real-world news stories, features, and multimedia projects, gaining valuable hands-on experience under the mentorship of seasoned journalists.
+This seven-week internship is for high school students interested in journalism and storytelling.
+As a High School Insider intern, you’ll work on real-world news stories, features, and multimedia projects, gaining experience under the mentorship of journalists.
+The program has a hybrid work model—Monday through Wednesday at the El Segundo office and Thursday remotely.
+You can expect to work roughly 24 hours per week as an intern.
+Each student must have an adviser, who can be an English or journalism teacher at your school.Â

 Subject Areas:Â Engineering